StevenBlack/vocab/million-dollar-words.md

 ### peregrinate
-A verb that means to wander or travel with no plans or itinerary.
-Jack Kerouac wrote of his peregrinations in On the Road.
+To wander or travel with no plans or itinerary.

 ### peremptory